danielcbright/ymir-attribute-data-bags/README.md

 1. Create your data bags in the `data_bags` directory, you can use the examples as a guide, basically it's `data_bags\bagName\bagItem-open.json`, be sure to end them in `-open.json` because this is the pattern that is looked for when running the encrypt script.
+1. You can copy the `data_bags/example/examplebag-open.json` into your own `data_bags/bag/item` directory to get started.

 ## Version Data Bags
 Data Bags by default don't have a versioning schema, so we have to create our